Free shipping to 48 States!

 Social Boundaries and Autism

-Scripts can be a great way to help clarify social boundaries for autistic people.
-Autism Spectrum, an Australian autism service provider, offers resources with clear explanations of social conventions, guidance on navigating social situations and even conversation starters, each broken down into different scenarios.
-These scripts create ‘rules’ for social scenarios and can take some of the stress out of unpredictable scenarios.
+Social scripts are a great way to help clarify social boundaries for autistic people.
+There are many online resources with clear explanations of social conventions, guidance on navigating social situations and even conversation starters, each broken down into different scenarios.
+These scripts create ‘rules’ for social interactions and can take some of the stress out of unpredictable encounters.

 iris green LED strip